 Some Prostaglandins inhibit blood clotting.
-Ischemic strokes happen when a blood clot (thrombus) or a fatty deposit blocks an artery supplying blood to the brain.
+Ischemic strokes happen when a blood clot (thrombus) or a fatty deposit blocks an artery to the brain.

 Given that strokes run in my family I’m shocked I didn’t know I was courting a stroke by using so much Ibuprofen.

 When you aren’t using NSAIDS, the walls of your blood vessels happily synthesize adequate amounts of these essential fatty acid compounds (Prostaglandins) which function in preventing dangerous clots.
 Interestingly, the same Prostaglandin may stimulate a reaction in one tissue and inhibit the same reaction in another tissue.
 How these fatty acid compounds work depends on the type of receptor they bind with.

 The minimal Prostaglandin background above shows that by decreasing Prostaglandin production, NSAIDs reduce gastric blood flow.
 Less blood flow reduces HCO 3 (bicarbonate) secretion and decreases cell repair and replication.
 Thus, the more Ibuprofen you use, the more Tums you need in order to make up for the decrease in natural bicarbonate production.

 NSAIDS, cellular damage, heart attacks, and strokes